slancas1/smaller_assignments/crossword/README.md

 1. Clone the repository: `git clone https://github.com/slancas1/smaller_assignments.git`
 2. Run the Makefile: `make`
 3. Run the executable: `./playcrossword`
-4. Follow the instructions given by the program
+4. Follow the instructions provided by the program